rue-ryuzaki/argparse/README.md

 ## Subparsers example
 If you want to use subcommands with arguments (like git commands: git clone URL -b BRANCH, git merge --ff, git status), use subparsers.

-If you need to get the subparser's parser name, set dest value to the subparser, or use [handle](https://github.com/rue-ryuzaki/argparse#parserhandlestdfunctionvoidstdstring-func) in parsers.
+If you need to get the subparsers's parser name, set dest value to the subparsers, or use [handle](#argumentparserhandlestdfunctionvoidargparsenamespace-const-func) in parsers.

 Note:

-If subparser not selected in parsed arguments, it is not added to the Namespace, like the arguments of its parsers.
+If subparsers not selected in parsed arguments, it is not added to the Namespace, like the arguments of its parsers.

 Check if value exists first (Namespace::exists()), or use Namespace::try_get<>() instead of Namespace::get<>() (since C++17).

+You can use parser groups inside subparsers, see [parser groups](#parser-groups)
 ```cpp
 #include <iostream>